 |

-SOLAR DYNAMICS Starlight ionizes atoms in deep space, freeing electrons, and solar winds induce a voltage potential between stars and deep space powering solar electric currents which transform the voltage potential into kinetic energy until the corona transform kinetic energy into photons, radiated outward as starlight and downward radiating the ferrite core below the mantle.
+SOLAR DYNAMICS Deep space is charged by jets from wormholes and black holes, starlight ionizes atoms in deep space, freeing electrons which are electrically attracted to solar winds powering solar electric currents which transform the voltage potential between stars and deep space into kinetic energy until electrical resistance of coronas transforms kinetic energy into photons.
 The Solid Solar Surface Model is based upon observations from the YOHKOH, SOHO and TRACE satellite programs, from spectral analysis data compiled by the SERTS program.
 This “running Difference” image of the sun’s surface was captured by SOHO.
 This NASA image was taken on May 27th 2005 at 19:13 using the 195A filter that is sensitive to iron ion emissions.
+The corona radiates photons outward as starlight and radiating downward, radiating the ferrite solar core surface below the mantle where electrons transform into solar field lines resulting in residual positrons which merge in trios, 3 trios are trapped by 4 transiting electrons and transform into protons which compose the solar mantle of liquid Hydrogen, and solar wind, and interstellar medium of ionized plasma gas.
 At high photon energy, electron positron pair production is the dominant mode of photon interaction with matter.
 First observed in Patrick Blackett’s cloud chamber, leading to the 1948 Nobel Prize in Physics.
-If the photon is near an atomic nucleus, the energy of a photon can be converted into an electron–positron pair: The corona floats above the solar mantle of liquid hydrogen and radiates the ferrite surface below the mantle where photons transforms into electron positron pairs and electrons transform into field lines resulting in residual positrons. which merge into trios, trios are trapped by transiting electrons and transform into protons.
-Protons compose the mantle, solar wind and interstellar medium, and transform in endothermic nuclear reactions into elements composing the ferrite core surface, and in exothermic reactions into lighter elements, up to iron on the periodic table, composing the corona, and CMEs of ionized coronal mass
+If the photon is near an atomic nucleus, the energy of a photon can be converted into an electron–positron pair: Protons and electrons transform into lighter elements composing the corona and into heavier elements composing the ferrite surface draping the solar core, a rotating array of equal radius spheres of protons which induce like charge in the same instant and embedded in fields which capture repelling forces between core ions.

 Temperatures in the corona are upwards of 2 million degrees Fahrenheeit, while just 1,000 miles below, the underlying surface simmers at a balmy 10,000 F. How the Sun manages this feat remains one of the greatest unanswered questions in astrophysics; scientists call it the coronal heating problem.
 The mantle is cooled by transforming of photons into protons at the surface of the core and is cooled at the mantle surface by evaporative cooling, as liquid hydrogen sublimates into ionized plasma, composing the solar wind and inter-stellar medium.